mattjr/syntheticcv/readme.md

 The goal of this project is to provide an easy-to-install python toolbox that can be used to easily generate synthetic training and testing data for various computer-vision problems such as stereo reconstruction, optical flow, multiview reconstruction, structure from motion, point and segment matching, single view surface normals estimation or shape from shading.

-The synthetic images are obtained through the generation of a random 3D scene using  that is rendered using the open-source ray-tracer called povray trough a simple python interface to povray called [vapory](https://github.com/Zulko/vapory).
+The synthetic images are obtained through the generation of a random 3D scene that is rendered using the open-source ray-tracer called povray trough a simple python interface to povray called [vapory](https://github.com/Zulko/vapory).
-The povray ray tracer is patched using [vlpovutils](https://github.com/devernay/vlpovutils) to allow the obtention of the disparity map in case of stereo pairs generation.
+The povray ray tracer is patched using [vlpovutils](https://github.com/devernay/vlpovutils) in order to allow the obtention of the disparity map in case of stereo pairs generation.

 Generating synthetic data allows us

-* to have a complete control on the type a scenes we want to specialize our algorithm on, For example we can generate scenes that piecewise planar and that are manahattan or not.
+* to have a complete control on the type a scenes we want to specialize our algorithm on, For example we can generate scenes that are piecewise planar and that are manahattan or not.
 We have a control on the surface properties (lambertian  or with specularities) and we can control the amount and type of textures.

 * to generate data in large quantities (assuming you have enough computational ressources)

-* to have perfect ground truth with no measure error, that can be usefull when checking that there are no bugs in your stereo or optical flow code.
+* to have perfect ground truth with no measure error, that can be usefull to check that there are no bugs in your stereo or optical flow code.

 ## Examples